Haoma

 Haoma (/ˈhoʊmə/; Avestan: 𐬵𐬀𐬊𐬨𐬀) is a divine plant in Zoroastrianism and in later Persian culture and mythology.
 Haoma has its origins in Indo-Iranian religion and is the cognate of Vedic soma.

 Etymology

 Both Avestan haoma and Sanskrit soma derived from proto-Indo-Iranian *sauma.
 The root of the word haoma, hu-, and of soma, su-, suggests 'press' or 'pound'.

 In Old Persian cuneiform it was known as 𐏃𐎢𐎶 hauma, as in the DNa inscription (c.
 490 BC) which makes reference to "haoma-drinking Scythians" (Sakā haumavargā).

-The Middle Persian form of the name is 𐭧𐭥𐭬 hōm, which continues to be the name in Modern Persian and other living Iranian languages (هوم).
+The Middle Persian form of the name is 𐭧𐭥𐭬 hōm, which continues to be the name in Modern Persian and other living Iranian languages (هوم) and among all modern Iranian languages, as its closest form, in Zaza, the word "homa" is used for the divine, God.

 As a plant

 In the Avesta

-The physical attributes, as described in the texts of the Avesta, include:
+In the Avesta, the Hauma plant is shortly described in the Hom Yasht, whereas a more detailed description is given in the Hom Stom.
+The physical attributes, as described in the texts, include: